Visa Sponsorship

 Scotland’s Migration Service is paid for by the Scottish Government.
 They aim to make it easier for employers to hire international workers and for investors to set up businesses in Scotland.

 This organisation helps employers to navigate the UK’s immigration system and how to employ non-UK nationals already living in Scotland.
-You can book an appointment for one-to-one advice with immigration and asylum law firm called Seraphus.
+For one-to-one advice with immigration and asylum law firm called Seraphus, you can book an appointment here.

 Top Tips for Employers